Main content

 Policies

-1. Do not require students to visit the Writing Center.
-This policy is maintained for two reasons.
-First, there is way more demand for Writing Center conferences than we are able to meet, so we simply do not have the ability to accommodate entire courses being required to come.
-Second, Writing Center conferences are much more productive and enjoyable--for tutors and writers--when writers come of their own volition.
-If you would like for all of your students to experience the Writing Center, please contact the Writing Center Director.
+- Do not require students to visit the Writing Center without consulting the Director.
+We are happy for you to encourage students to visit the Writing Center but ask that you do not require students to visit the Writing Center without prior permission from the Writing Center Director.
+This policy is maintained for several reasons.
+First, we may not always have the ability to meet the demand when entire courses of students are required to make appointments, especially during busy times of year.
+Required visits can take appointment times away from other writers who more voluntarily wish to use our services.
+In addition, Writing Center conferences are much more productive and enjoyable—for tutors and writers—when writers come of their own volition.
+If you would like all of your students to experience the Writing Center, please contact the Writing Center Director at writingcenter@emory.edu.
 In addition to brief class visits introducing your students to the Writing Center, the Director can also work with you to develop in-class workshops with Writing Center tutors or other programming tailored to your students.

-3. Provide written permission for students to discuss take-home exams with Writing Center tutors.
-In order to adhere to the Emory Honor Code, we ask that instructors provide written permission (on a syllabus, assignment sheet, or personal note) if they wish to allow students to receive peer feedback on take home exams.
+- Provide written permission for students to discuss take-home exams with Writing Center tutors.
+In order to adhere to the Emory Honor Code, we ask that instructors provide written permission (on a syllabus, assignment sheet, or personal note) if they wish to allow students to receive peer feedback on take-home exams.
 Without this written permission, we cannot conference with students on exams.

 Tips

-1. Communicate the role of the Writing Center clearly to your students.
+- Communicate the role of the Writing Center clearly to your students.
 Include a section on your syllabus about the Writing Center by using or adapting the syllabus language we provide.
-In addition, consider requesting a five-minute class visit from one of our tutors.
+In addition, consider requesting a class visit (which range from 5 to 15 minutes) from one of our tutors.